loanMaster/polkatax/README.md

-# PolkaTax (substrate-staking-rewards)
+# PolkaTax

-PolkaTax is a tool to show and export accumulated staking rewards on substrate.
+PolkaTax is a tool to show and export

+- accumulated staking rewards
+- transfers
+- trades

-PolkaTax supports multiple substrate chains and fiat currencies.
+PolkaTax supports multiple substrate chains, Ethereum chains (L1 and L2s) and fiat currencies.

-Rewards can be shown as graph and table and can be exported in CSV and JSON format.
+Data can be shown as graph and table and can be exported in CSV and JSON format.

+This project does NOT offer a one-click solution to taxation of crypto currencies.
+Rather, the user is encouraged to export the data to CSV for further processing.

 ## Install the dependencies